RK: Good to have you Daudi, you and I go way back. Welcome to #360Mentor

 RK: We are children of a particular generation.

 DM: For sure.
 As time progressed, I started making playlists.
 As music became digital on various apps.
-One Christmas party, I stood by the DJ.
+At one Christmas party, I stood by the DJ.
 He must have been wondering why I was standing by him instead of dancing.
 And we struck up a conversation.
 I told him about my passion for music and he told me he would teach me how to DJ.
 And this was not very long ago.
 We are talking about 2019.
-He told me to call him after the christmas season and I am sure he thought I was joking.
+He told me to call him after the Christmas season and I am sure he thought I was joking.
 But I called.
 He brought his equipment and started.
 He was surprised that I knew a lot of the music.
 I mostly play oldies RnB and HipHop.
 He was supposed to teach me the DJ programs but he was surprised I knew all the music.
 Then he challenged me to buy a controller of my own.
 That was a Saturday.
 On Monday I called him after buying the controller.
-I asked him what do I do next?
+I asked him what I do next.